-At decision-making levels in business, the Dunning Kruger Effect can lead to the side-lining of objective facts and opinions of subject matter experts in favor of coterie leaders and stakeholders.
-The net result is a predominance of subjective views and a dumbing-down of the real picture, not the best recipe if you are trying to clue into what your customers and markets are really thinking.
+At decision-making levels in business, the Dunning Kruger Effect can lead to the side-lining of objective facts and opinions of subject matter experts in favour of coterie leaders and stakeholders.
+The net result is a predominance of subjective views and a dumbing-down of the real picture, not the best recipe if you are trying to clue into what your customers and markets are thinking.

 It makes sense to build in-house capabilities in the survey since feedback is a common and frequent part of most workflows today.
 And while it may sound simple at first, do keep in mind that it’s a specialist’s job.
 There are a million things that have to click, to get it just right.
-From designing an intuitive feedback architecture that integrates with both buyer journey and user experience (and doesn’t feel jarring to the user), to ensure a demographic cross-section that’s fair and inclusive, to ensuring your customer feedback survey is present on all the channels and platforms your customers are on, to ensure there is no cognitive.
+From designing an intuitive feedback architecture that integrates with both buyer journey and user experience (and doesn’t feel jarring to the user), to ensuring a demographic cross-section that’s fair and inclusive, to ensuring your customer feedback survey is present on all the channels and platforms your customers are on, to ensure there is no cognitive.

-bias or regional tilt, to customizing the research or survey methodology to fit the brief, to finding an experienced leader who understands the purpose of the exercise in-depth and can orchestrate the show flawlessly, to handling tricky moments (such as introverted personalities) with sensitivity and tact particularly in the case of offline Focus Groups, to devising the right set of questions, to choosing the right gadgets and technologies, to scaling the exercise across regions and geographies… yes, there’s plenty to be sorted.
+bias or regional tilt, to customizing the research or survey methodology to fit the brief, to finding an experienced leader who understands the purpose of the exercise in-depth and can orchestrate the show flawlessly, to handling tricky moments (such as introverted personalities) with sensitivity and tact, particularly in the case of offline Focus Groups, to devising the right set of questions, to choosing the right gadgets and technologies, to scaling the exercise across regions and geographies… yes, there’s plenty to be sorted.
 Calling for levels of time, synchronization, and energy, not every organization can afford or spare.
 And even if they could, there’s always the matter of Show Rate.
 Huh?
 What’s that?

 Feedback is all About Show-Rate

 Show Rate (sometimes synonymously used with response-rate, though the two may not always be the same) is the percentage of attendance of participants or respondents in a survey, research program, or Focus Group.
 In fact, according to Survey Monkey, this is one of the biggest roadblocks for organizations when it comes to implementing survey and feedback strategies.
 Outsourced or In-House, this is the part that can make or break ‘The Plan’.
-After all, you don’t want the people whom you have painstakingly hand-picked for the job to ghost you come D-Day (or, for that matter, land up at the party half-heartedly), do you?
+After all, you don’t want the people whom you have painstakingly hand-picked for the job to ghost you come to D-Day (or, for that matter, land up at the party half-heartedly), do you?

 To ensure a high Show Rate, you have to make participants genuinely WANT to be involved.
 Not just to show up, as it were, but give it their best – registering attendance both in ‘letter and spirit’.
 How to get customer reviews?
 How do you crack this conundrum?
 The answer, as in most instances of life, is an irresistible MOTIVE.
 In the words of Godfather Don Corleone, “An offer they can’t refuse”.
 In business parlance, that’s an incentive.
-According to findings at Standford, the right incentive – which isn’t always monetary in nature by the way, and can equally arise from the perceived end-impact of the survey and a desire to play a role in change - can not only hike the likelihood of participation in your feedback polls and surveys.
-They can ensure that your panelists are truly engaged in the experience, stick around till the very end, and remember the experience fondly enough to participate spontaneously the next time you buzz them.
+According to findings at Stanford, the right incentive – which isn’t always monetary by the way, and can equally arise from the perceived end-impact of the survey and a desire to play a role in change - can not only hike the likelihood of participation in your feedback polls and tablet surveys.
+They can ensure that your panellists are truly engaged in the experience, stick around till the very end, and remember the experience fondly enough to participate spontaneously the next time you buzz them.